harishnarain/codingquiz/README.md

 * THEN I can save my initials and score

 ## Additional features
+* Timer changes color.
+At 10 second interval it turns green, and at 5 seconds it turns red.
 * Pauses timer when user selects choice before advancing to next question
 * When the timer is paused, if the user has a wrong choice it is highlighted in red and the correct answer is highlighted in green.
 If the choice is correct it is just highlighted in green.
 * Admin page is provided so users can customize the application